7 Sivan 5786 · 23rd May 2026

 מִזָּכָ֤ר עַד־נְקֵבָה֙ תְּשַׁלֵּ֔חוּ אֶל־מִח֥וּץ לַמַּֽחֲנֶ֖ה תְּשַׁלְּח֑וּם וְלֹ֤א יְטַמְּאוּ֙ אֶת־מַ֣חֲנֵיהֶ֔ם אֲשֶׁ֥ר אֲנִ֖י שֹׁכֵ֥ן בְּתוֹכָֽם

-Being outside the camp provides the individual a place to recover without becoming an object of curiosity or derision — they are not demeaned in the eyes of the community.
+The conditions which lead to ritual impurity are broad in scope but many, such as tzara'at (as described in Parshot Metzora and Tazria), are quite visible.
+Being outside the camp provides that individual with a place where they can recover without being an object of curiosity or derision – they are not demeaned in the eyes of the community.
 It also stops the tribe acquiring a reputation for being unclean.

 Following this is the law around restitution for sins.
-Rashi states that the sin in question is swearing falsely in denial of a claim, and that it would only apply where the sinner confessed themselves.
-By providing a clear path to redemption, the damage to the sinner's reputation is not a stain that cannot be removed.
-An honest Teshuva and appropriate monetary compensation blots the sin both before G‑d and the community.
+Rashi states that the sin in question is swearing falsely in denial of a claim, but Rashi also says that this would only apply where the sinner confessed themselves.
+By providing a clear path to redemption, whereby one can acknowledge one's sin but also make restitution, the damage to the sinner's reputation is not like a stain that cannot be removed.
+An honest Teshuva and appropriate monetary compensation blots the sin both before G-d and the community.

-Then we come to the Sotah — the ritual whereby a man who suspects his wife of infidelity can subject her to a priestly test to establish her innocence or guilt.
-It doesn't sit well with modern sensibilities and I won't dwell on the ethics of it, but the important point is that if she is found innocent, the husband is publicly embarrassed for calling her virtue into question.
+Then we come to the Sotah, whereby a man who suspects his wife of being unfaithful can subject her to a priestly ritual to establish her innocence or guilt.
+We didn't read this today but, suffice to say, it doesn't sit well with modern sensibilities so I'm not going to dwell on the ethics of it.
+But the ritual is that the Priest bares the woman's head and makes the woman drink a concoction of bitter water.
+If she turns out to have been unfaithful then her status is demeaned in front of the entire community (and she either dies or becomes infertile), but if she is without guilt then the husband is publicly embarrassed for calling her virtue into question.
 Nobody comes out of it particularly well.

-After this, the Parsha describes the ritual of the Nazirite.
-Although the word Nazir means "separate", the same letters can also be read as Neizer — "Crown."
-This implies that becoming a Nazirite is an opportunity to elevate one's status, at least for the duration of the vow.
-The Rabbis of the Talmud did not always view it positively.
-As Maimonides states: "Our sages directed man to abstain only from those things which the Torah denies him and not to forbid himself permitted things by vows and oaths."
-But the Haftarah concerns arguably the most famous Nazirite of all — Samson, whose reputation was legendary.
+After this, the Parsha describes the ritual of the Nazirite – which we also read about in the Haftarah.
+Although the word "Nazir" means "separate", the same letters can also be read as "Neizer", which means "Crown".
+This implies that becoming a Nazirite is an opportunity to elevate one's status, at least for the duration of the vow - it was certainly a demanding undertaking.
+Although the Rabbis of the Talmud did not always view the Nazirites vow as a good thing.
+As Maimonides states "Our sages directed man to abstain only from those things which the Torah denies him and not to forbid himself permitted things by vows and oaths."
+But then the Haftarah is about arguably the most famous Nazirite of all, Samson, whose reputation was legendary.

-"Oholiab was of the tribe of Dan, of the lowest of the tribes, of the sons of the handmaidens.
-Yet G‑d compared Oholiab to Bezalel for the work of the Tabernacle, and Bezalel was of the greatest of the tribes [Judah], to fulfil what is said: 'and a prince was not recognised before a poor man.'"
+"Oholiab was of the tribe of Dan, of the lowest of the tribes, of the sons of the handmaidens [Dan was Bilhah's son].
+Yet G‑d compared Oholiab to Bezalel for the work of the Tabernacle, and Bezalel was of the greatest of the tribes [Judah], to fulfill what is said: 'and a prince was not recognized before a poor man.'"

 — Rashi

-But the obligation and service of each tribe during the twelve days of offerings are equal.
+But the obligation and service of each tribe during the 12 days of offerings are equal.

-There is an important lesson here about our relationship with G‑d.
-We cannot all be Moses, who G‑d speaks to פָּנִ֖ים אֶל־פָּנִֽים — face to face.
-As Martin Buber records in his Tales of the Hasidim:
+There's an important lesson here about our relationship with G-d.
+We cannot all be Moses, who G-d speaks to פָּנִ֖ים אֶל־פָּנִֽים, face to face.
+As per Martin Buber in his Tales of the Hasidim:

 — Martin Buber, Tales of the Hasidim

-Our offerings are unaffected by our status — but only we can make them.
-A prince will be judged no differently to a pauper in that regard.
-Those obligations are non-transferable: it's not as if you can eat a bacon cheeseburger and then say that somebody else is keeping Kosher on your behalf.
+Our offerings are unaffected by our status but only we can make them.
+A prince will be judged no different to a pauper in that regard.
+But only you can follow the Mitzvot for you.
+Those obligations are non-transferable – it's not like you can eat a bacon cheeseburger and then say that somebody else is keeping Kosher on your behalf.

 Shabbat Shalom